robertwcw/Rprog-gettingcleaningdata/README.md

 9. summarize `ucihardata` having mean calculated on each variable for each activity and each subject to create `s_ucihardata` dataset.

 10. write.table(`s_ucihardata`) save output file to `wd/s_ucihardata.txt`.

-**s_ucihardata.csv is summarized mean and standard deviation data values for each variable for each activity and each subject**
+**s_ucihardata.csv is summarized mean and standard deviation data values for each variable for each activity and each subject.**

-**ucihardata.csv is non-summarized and ungrouped dataset**
+**ucihardata.csv is non-summarized, ungrouped and untidied dataset.**

 End of transformation process.